-We are proud to announce Team PreFent: David Madrigal and Nicole Shamayev (both CE '24) as the recipient of our 2023 Grant!
+We are proud to announce PreFent: Nicole Shamayev (CE '24) as the recipient of our 2023 Grant!

 PreFent is a single-use pocket fentanyl screener.
 The mechanism solubilizes a dry chemical to facilitate any lateral flow test; for first responders and individuals susceptible to fentanyl overdose, the PreFent offers a much faster and compact testing time than the conventional method of testing.
 When it goes to market, the Prefent solution may be a life-saving tool that can be an important part of managing the fentanyl crisis.